grafana/tempo/docs/sources/tempo/configuration/_index.md

         # every cache must have at least one role.
         # Allowed values:
         #   bloom              - Bloom filters for trace id lookup.
         #   parquet-footer     - Parquet footer values.
 Useful for search and trace by id lookup.
         #   parquet-column-idx - Parquet column index values.
 Useful for search and trace by id lookup.
         #   parquet-offset-idx - Parquet offset index values.
 Useful for search and trace by id lookup.
+        #   parquet-page       - Parquet "pages".
+WARNING: This will attempt to cache most reads from parquet and, as a result, is very high volume.
         #   frontend-search    - Frontend search job results.

     -   roles: